 Love in the library, there are no rules

 I fell in love in the library once upon a time

 The scent of an old book is incredibly romantic.
-The only question left for me now is: "Can we create a coconut milk soap that evokes the emotions of Jimmy Buffet's "Love in the Library"?
+So we created a coconut milk soap that evokes the emotions of Jimmy Buffet's "Love in the Library."